Ypertex/blog/content/articles/2019-02-28-test-your-way-to-success.md

 ---
 title: Test Your Way to Success
-date: 2019-02-22
+date: 2019-02-28
 authors: Michael Schmidle
 slug: test-your-way-to-success
 tags: [Design, Innovation]
 description: Ever spent too much time on something that turned out to be based on the wrong assumptions?
-Here's how to maximize your chances of investing your time correctly.
+Here's how to make sure that you're investing your time correctly.
 ---

 ## Assumptions Can Be Helpful ...